jeffbeard/artifex/README.md

 - "Find skills about file organization" → Triggers **skill-finder**
 - Skills load only when needed, keeping context usage efficient

-## Security

-All skills in this repository follow security best practices:
-- No credential access or harvesting
-- No network calls to unknown domains
-- User confirmation required for destructive operations
-- Read-only operations preferred
-- Transparent about all commands executed

-The **skill-finder** skill includes comprehensive security guidance to help you evaluate skills from any source.

 ## Contributing